romley/xebura/README.txt

-Copyright (C) 2010-2012 Jonathan Romley - Xebura Corporation
+Copyright (C) 2010-2012 Xebura Corporation

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by